Toxic Mold Removal and Cleanup

 Typical Mold Remediation Process

 - Identify the source.
-Without first identifying the conditions that encouraged mold growth, ServiceMaster in Las Vegas cannot succeed.
+First, we need to identify the conditions that have encouraged mold growth.
 Depending on the situation, the initial mold inspection may be performed by an industrial hygienist.
 If visible mold is present and the source of the contamination has been determined an industrial hygienist may not be needed yet.
 If there is a question about the origin and scope of the loss a hygienist may be consulted for clarification.

 - Identify the extent.
 Next, it is important to identify the extent of the mold growth and water damage.
 Often this involves the use of moisture meters, thermal imaging and other specialized equipment.
 Air quality sampling can also be employed to identify the extent of the contamination.